National Gallery Access Policy

 The Gallery seeks to provide all visitors with access to the building, making alternative provision where required, within the constraints of a Grade One Listed Building.
 It ensures that current and future building projects provide appropriate physical access for all visitors.
 Expert advice is sought where required.
 Some of the facilities we provide include:

-- Stools - available from the Information Desks on request.
-Visitors are welcome to bring their own folding stool
+- Stools – available from the Information Desks on request.
+Visitors are welcome to bring their own folding stool.
+Pre-booked groups of adults can request stools in advance of their visit at the point of making a booking with the education department

 - Assistance dogs are welcome